What are Vitamin C benefits for Health?

 Also, if postmenopausal women with diabetes who are taking high supplementation of vitamin C, found to be on the higher risk of cardiovascular diseases.

-So, always try to maintain a balanced concentration of vitamin C in your body.
-However, some people are not able to maintain healthy levels of vitamin C and as compared to others, are at more risk of vitamin C inadequacy.
+So, always try to maintain a balanced concentration of ascorbic acid in your body.
+However, some people are not able to maintain healthy levels of it and as compared to others, are at more risk of it inadequacy.

-The mother’s milk is a good source of vitamin C and infants who rely more on cow’s milk instead of mother’s, found to at risk of vitamin C deficiency.
+The mother’s milk is one of the rich source of Vitamin C and infants who rely more on cow’s milk instead of mother’s, found to be at risk of its deficiency.

 Individuals with chronic hemodialysis, intestinal malabsorption, cachexia, and end-stage renal diseases found to be at more risk of vitamin C deficiency.

-According to some studies, passive smokers are also at risk of having vitamin C insufficiency due to lower plasma and leukocyte vitamin C levels.
+According to some studies, passive smokers are also at risk of having vitamin C insufficiency due to lower plasma and leukocyte ascorbic acid levels.

-Eating only one variety of fruits and vegetables which contain no dietary vitamin C can cause vitamin C deficiency.
+Eating only one variety of fruits and vegetables which contain no dietary ascorbic acid can cause it deficiency.

 These are some conditions which you should take care to protect yourself from vitamin C deprivation.

-Vitamin C can also interact with some of the medications, for instance.
+Vitamin C interactions with some of the medications, for instance.